 In the new funding period, the EIT RIS has been integrated into the KICs' multi-annual strategies.
 The EIT will seek to involve more partners and support more projects from the EIT RIS-eligible countries.
-It will closely monitor the KICs' implementation of the enhanced Regional Innovation Scheme in line with the EIT RIS Implementation Framework (2022-2027), with support from an EIT RIS Advisory Group established in 2022.
+It will closely monitor the KICs' implementation of the enhanced Regional Innovation Scheme in line with the EIT RIS Implementation Framework (2022-2027), with support from an EIT RIS Expert Group established in 2022.
 Results, lessons learned, and best practices will be shared, as appropriate, with relevant European Commission services, the European Parliament, and with Member States through existing fora.
-The EIT will carry out targeted EIT RIS communications activities such as holding EIT-KIC events in EIT RIS-eligible countries and regions, holding EIT RIS information sessions jointly with other EU bodies, and by creating programmes, instruments, and initiatives that boost the offline and online visibility of the Scheme.
+The EIT will carry out targeted EIT RIS communications activities such as holding EIT-KIC events in EIT RIS-eligible countries and territories, holding EIT RIS information sessions jointly with other EU bodies, and by creating programmes, instruments, and initiatives that boost the offline and online visibility of the Scheme.
 Similar activities will also be implemented in the Western Balkans to promote EIT opportunities there, with support from EU and non-EU bodies, programmes, instruments, and initiatives.
-The EIT RIS Hubs' principles and minimum standards for EIT RIS Hubs, will be encouraged with the aim of increasing the impact of the scheme.
-A similar approach will also be encouraged for the EIT KICs' Western Balkan activities.
-In 2023, the EIT Community will pay particular attention to activities supporting Ukrainian innovation ecosystems, which will be the focus of a dedicated Work Package under the Strategic Regional Innovation cross-KIC cluster.
-Furthermore, synergies with other funding instruments will be sought, notably ESIF and IPA III.
-The EIT will pursue alignment and complementarity with the Smart Specialisation Strategies, as well as explore synergies and complementarities with relevant EU and non-EU bodies, programmes, instruments, and initiatives, including, where deemed of added value, conclude Memoranda of Understanding.
-In particular, EIT KICs will be encouraged to develop concrete synergies, aimed at jointly delivering enhanced impact for the benefit of RIS, Ukrainian and Western Balkan innovators, to be implemented with COST, the Regional Cooperation Council, the Enterprise Europe Network (with support from the EIC), and the Partnerships for Regional Innovation (in close cooperation with the Committee of the Regions and the JRC).
+The EIT RIS Hubs' Minimum Standards and Guiding Principles, which will include the roll-out of a new network of EIT Community RIS Hubs, will be start being implemented from 2023 and will aim at streamlining and increasing the impact of the scheme.
+In 2024, the EIT Community will continue activities supporting Ukrainian innovation ecosystems, which will be the focus of a dedicated Work

-8 http://ec.europa.eu/growth/industry/innovation/facts-figures/scoreboards_en
+$^{^{8}\} http://ec.europa.eu/growth/industry/innovation/facts-figures/scoreboards_en$